Letters from Japan – Autumn 2022

 Walk Kumano Kodo

 Kumano Kodo, a network of ancient pilgrimage trails, covering Ise and Wakayama Prefectures, is a lesser known pilgrimage route in Japan.
-I walked both parts of Nakahechi Route and Iseji Route of Kumano Kodo before I explored the Shikoku Pilgrimage Route.
+I walked parts of Nakahechi Route and Iseji Route of Kumano Kodo long before I explored the Shikoku Pilgrimage Route.

 The experience on Nakahechi and Iseji is very different than Shikoku.
 Both trails go through forestry areas passing on a delightful sense of isolation and remoteness.